flyingrobots/flyingrobots/README.md

 I realized: nature had been doing recursive graphs for millions of years.
 We were just late to the party.

-That insight led to [**Recursive Metagraphs**](https://github.com/meta-graph/core) a data structure where nodes are graphs, edges are graphs, infinitely recursive. **Graphs all the way down.** The [mathematical properties](https://github.com/meta-graph/core/blob/main/docs/rmg-math.md) turn out to be universal: this structure can model computation itself.
+That insight led to [**WARP Graphs**](https://github.com/meta-graph/core) a data structure where nodes are graphs, edges are graphs, infinitely recursive. **Graphs all the way down.** The [mathematical properties](https://github.com/meta-graph/core/blob/main/docs/rmg-math.md) turn out to be universal: this structure can model computation itself.

-> _**Git is a specialized recursive metagraph.
+> _**Git is a specialized WARP graph.
 So is the internet.
 So is thought.**_

 Once you see it, you can't unsee it.